How can I get BigQuery cost per query per user?

 Why should I monitor Costs in BigQuery?

-- Because sometimes you will find scheduled queries which need not run any more.
+- Because sometimes you will find scheduled queries which should not run anymore.

-- ROI on using pay as you VS flat.
+- Determent ROI on using pay as you go services flat rate.